RoseCityRobotics/common_platform/docs/source/operations/advanced/index.md

 # Advanced Operations

-This section covers advanced operations and configurations for the PARTS Common Robotics Platform.
+This section covers advanced operations and configurations for the RCR Common Robotics Platform.

 ## Advanced Procedures